\

 shortlisted for a major prize when I contacted her.
 However, I lucked out, and finding a literary agent was not difficult for me.
 I had already done my

-research, and I approached the agent I believed was the best in the country.
-Within days she asked to see my manuscript and later offered to represent me.
+research, and I approached the agent I believed to be the best and most powerful in the country.
+She asked to see my manuscript and subsequently offered to represent me.

-When you already have an offer on the table, a book publishing agent will be much more likely to see you as an opportunity in the making.
+When you already have an offer on the table, an agent will be much more likely to see you as an opportunity in the making.
 You're also

 more likely to be of interest